snowplow/documentation/docs/getting-started-on-snowplow-open-source/quick-start-gcp/summary-of-what-you-have-deployed/index.md

 ## BigQuery datasets

-There will be one new dataset available with the suffix `_pipeline_db`.
+There will be one new dataset available with the suffix `_snowplow_db`.
 Within which there will be a table called `events` - all of your collected events will be available here generally within a few seconds after they are sent into the pipeline.

 ## GCS buckets